 If you are using iPads or Android tablets and plan to print labels, in addition to installing the TouchPoint Check-In app on the mobile devices, you must also download and install the normal PC Check-In software on the PC(s) you will be using for your printers.

 - PC Check-In

 If you are using PCs with touchscreens, download and install Check-In directly onto every computer you will be using.

 Click the Install button, to download the software.

-If you do not have the minimum requirements relating to the .NET Framework, click the link to download the prerequisites (see image above).
+If you do not have the minimum requirements of the .NET Framework, click the link to download the prerequisites (see image above).
 This could take about 20 minutes to download and install the .NET Framework.
 You will only need to do this one time on each computer.
-Windows 10 Operating System will already have this installed.
+The Windows 10 Operating System will already have this installed.

 Edge will open the security warning immediately.